 Dyspareunia or pain during intercourse is another common pain condition.
 The pain can be on penetration or during sex and is usually caused by scar tissue development and tears during delivery.
 Other reasons for pain during sex are organ prolapse, vulvodynia, fissures, surgery, and menopause.

 A: A pelvic health physiotherapist will assess the cause of pain internally and can help with scar release to improve tissue mobility, reduce pain, and restore pelvic floor muscle strength.
 Pelvic floor muscle training is an important component of restoring core strength as you return to your physical activities.

-Organ prolapse is when pelvic organs such as bladder start to droop or descend into vagina.
-This can cause feeling of heaviness in abdomen, pelvis or vagina.
+Organ prolapse is when pelvic organs such as bladder start to droop or descend into the vagina.
+This can cause a feeling of heaviness in the abdomen, pelvis or vagina.
 As unpleasant as it sounds, many women are unaware that they may have a prolapse.

-A: Pelvic health physiotherapy has shown 80% success rate in grade 1 prolapse and a significant improvement in grade 2 & 3.
-The most important benefit is preventing developing a grade 4 prolapses which requires surgery and prolonged rehabilitation.
+A: Pelvic health physiotherapy has shown an 80% success rate in grade 1 prolapse and a significant improvement in grades 2 & 3.
+The most important benefit is preventing developing a grade 4 prolapses which require surgery and prolonged rehabilitation.

-Commonly referred to “Mummy Tummy”, Diastasis Recti is abdominal muscle separation during pregnancy and labour.
+Commonly referred to as “Mummy Tummy”, Diastasis Recti is abdominal muscle separation during pregnancy and labor.